 1.Introduction

-In the context of the rise of cultural evolution, the present century has witnessed a surge of a strand of research which claims that human languages are adaptive to their respective environments broadly construed (cf. Lupyan and Dale 2016, Dediu et al. 2017, and Benítez-Burraco and Moran 2018 for review).
-The relevant environmental niches to which languages are theorized to be adaptive to are of different kinds: they may be of a sociolinguistic kind – as when languages with many L2 learners respond to this role by evolving structures that increases their learnability by adults (see e.g. Thurston 1987, Trudgill 2011, Bentz and Winter 2012.)
-They may be related to the medium in which language is transmitted: for instance, syntactically more complexly structured phrases and sentences tend to occur in the written rather than the oral medium, and more generally in languages with long traditions of writing and literacy (cf. Ong [1982] 2002).
-Finally, a particularly vibrant yet not entirely uncontroversial strand of research within this broader context pertains to the relationship between languages and the physical environment in which they are spoken (cf. e.g. Regier et al. 2016, Bentz et al. 2018, Urban 2018, to appear).
+In the context of the rise of cultural evolution, the present century has witnessed a surge of a strand of research which claims that human languages, like the human genome (e.g. Hancock et al. 2010, Jeong and Di Renzo 2014), are adaptive to their respective environments broadly construed (cf. Lupyan and Dale 2016, Dediu et al. 2017, and Benítez-Burraco and Moran 2018 for review).
+The relevant environmental niches to which languages are theorized to be adaptive to are of different kinds: they may be of a sociolinguistic kind – as when languages with many L2 learners respond to this role by evolving structures that increases their learnability by adults (see e.g. Thurston 1987, Trudgill 2011, Bentz and Winter 2012).
+They may be related to the medium in which language is transmitted.
+For instance, syntactically more complexly structured phrases and sentences tend to occur in the written rather than the oral medium, and more generally in languages with long traditions of writing and literacy (cf. Ong [1982] 2002).
+Finally, a particularly vibrant yet not entirely uncontroversial strand of research within this broader context pertains to the relationship between languages and the physical environment in which they are spoken (compare, for example, Regier et al. 2016, Bentz et al. 2018, and Urban 2018, 2020).
 That such research should be a topic that is in the news again would have seemed unlikely just a couple of decades ago, as it has been more or less banned from serious inquiry in the 20th century (cf. e.g. Sapir 1912).
-This is in large part in response to a preceding phase in which it blossomed in the 18th and 19th century: in the context of so-called “climatic theory” scholars of the times have theorized a more or less direct relationship between languages and their respective environments, arguing various theories that range from the absurd (such as the idea that the perceived “harsh” sound of Swiss German results from the goiters of the Swiss that in turn are caused by the hard Swiss water – Egenolff [1735] 1978) to the moderately more plausible but speculative (e.g. the idea that “[T]he serrated close way of Speaking of Northern Nations, may be owing to their Reluctance to open their Mouth wide in cold Air, which must make their Language abound in Consonants; whereas from a contrary Cause, the Inhabitants of warmer Climates opening their Mouths, must form a softer Language, abounding in Vowels” – Arbuthnot 1751: 153-154).
+This is in large part in response to a preceding phase in which it blossomed in the 18th and 19th century.
+For example, in the context of so-called “climatic theory”, scholars of the times theorized a more or less direct relationship between languages and their respective environments and argued for various theories that range from the absurd (such as the idea that the perceived “harsh” sound of Swiss German results from the goiters of the Swiss that in turn are caused by the hard Swiss water – Egenolff [1735] 1978) to the moderately more plausible but speculative (e.g. the idea that “[T]he serrated close way of Speaking of Northern Nations, may be owing to their Reluctance to open their Mouth wide in cold Air, which must make their Language abound in Consonants; whereas from a contrary Cause, the Inhabitants of warmer Climates opening their Mouths, must form a softer Language, abounding in Vowels” Arbuthnot 1751: 153-154).
 In the 21st century, researchers have, often apparently unaware of their predecessors, begun to rediscover the relationship between language structure and physical environment as a serious topic of inquiry, and have posited dependencies between certain features of languages, in particular in phonology, that are sometimes surprisingly similar to what has been claimed in the 18th and 19th century (see Urban 2018 for extensive review of both phases in which such research flourished).